VJNarsi/Synthea-api/README.md

 ## How It Works

-1. ECS task starts with your parameters
+1. Batch job starts with your parameters
 2. Java application runs: `java -jar file.jar <params>`
 3. Application writes output to `/app/output`
 4. Script uploads all files from `/app/output` to S3
-5. Task completes
+5. Job completes

 ## Notes

-- The `synthea-with-dependencies.jar` should be in the same directory as the Dockerfile before building
+- The JAR is downloaded automatically during Docker build from GitHub releases
-- The Java app should write output files to `/app/output` directory
+- The Java app writes output files to `/app/output` directory
-- Modify CPU/memory in task-definition.json based on your needs
+- Modify CPU/memory in the CDK stack (cdk/stacks/batch_java_processor_stack.py) based on your needs